Chicago Teachers Union, in First-Ever Election, Is Seeking ‘Total Control’ of City’s School Board

 Scott Olson/Getty Images

 Chicago has long been an outlier when it comes to control of the city’s public school system, as it was up to the mayor to appoint school board members.
-A 2021 state law mandated the transition to an elected school board for Chicago Public Schools, while also tripling the board’s size from seven members to 21 members.
-This year, voters will elect 10 members of the board, while Chicago’s mayor, Brandon Johnson, appoints the other 11 members — by 2026, all members will be elected.
+A 2021 state law mandated the transition to an elected school board for Chicago Public Schools, while also tripling the board’s size to 21 members from seven members.
+This year, voters will elect ten members of the board, while the mayor of Chicago, Brandon Johnson, appoints the other 11 members — by 2026, all members will be elected.

-The Chicago Teachers Union, which endorsed 10 of the more than 30 school board candidates running— one in each district— has funneled $175,000 into the race and appears poised to spend up to one million dollars in the coming weeks, the Illinois Policy Institute notes.
+The Chicago Teachers Union, which endorsed ten of the more than 30 school board candidates running — one in each district — has funneled $175,000 into the race and appears poised to spend up to one million dollars in the coming weeks, the Illinois Policy Institute notes.
 The union could additionally benefit from the mayor’s appointing of the other eleven members — as the mayor worked for the Chicago Teachers Union before he was elected.

 Recent polling commissioned by the institute shows that only 36 percent of likely Chicago voters approve of the Chicago Teachers Union, while 46 percent have an unfavorable opinion.
 The polling indicates that the union’s leader is even less popular — only 17 percent of those surveyed had a favorable opinion of its president, Stacy Davis Gates.
 That polling could suggest that voters will pushback on the union-endorsed candidates in the upcoming election.